takuti/sync-wishlist-bookmeter/README.md

 Wishlist/pre-list Synchronizer
 ===

 Bookmeter http://bookmeter.com/ is one of the most popular reading support web services in Japan.
-Our synchronizer sync its *pre-list* (list of books what a user wants to read) with Amazon's wishlist.
+Our synchronizer sync its *pre-list* (list of books what a user wants to read) with Amazon wishlist.

 ## Installation